Skip to main content

 Updating the connector

-The connector ADConnect can be updated without any service interruption:
+The connector Trustelem ADConnect can be updated without any service interruption:

 • Install the latest release of the connector in parallel with your current connector.